 Sri Maheshwari Prasad Dubeyji

-Rajivji stresses that in addition to his many years of hard Kriya practice with Masters of different lineages, particularly with his Guruji Sri Dubeyji, and then his non-dual awakening under Ed Muzika (as laid down in the book Autobiography of a Jnani), that it took him another four years of hard work, perseverance and vigilance to weed out all the seeds of vasanas in order to gain his final Self-Realization.
-It was the blessing and Grace of Sri Ramana that guided him through his final Self-Realization.
+Rajivji emphasises that, in addition to his many years of arduous Kriya practice with Masters of different lineages, particularly with his Guruji Sri Dubeyji, and then his non-dual awakening through the guidance of Ed (Edji) Muzika, (pictured here with Rajivji above, and as laid down in the book Autobiography of a Jnani) that :

 Sri Maheshwari Prasad Dubey (Dubeyji)

 Rajivji has practiced Kriya Yoga for eighteen years, partly under the auspicies of Sri Dubeyji until his Maha Samadhi in 2004.
 Sri Dubeyji was a disciple of Netai Charan Banerjee of the Panchanan branch of the Lahiri Mahasaya lineage.

 Lahiri Mahasaya revived the yogic science of Kriya Yoga when he learned it from Mahavatar Babaji in 1861.
 Lahiri Mahsaya was also the guru of Sri Yukteswar Giri, the guru of Paramahansa Yoganada.

 After doing Kriya Yoga for fifteen years, Rajivji embarked on the journey of Self-Inquiry by the Divine Grace of Sri Ramana.